thedeveloperever/optimac/README.md

 cd Downloads/

-cd macosdebloater-scripts
+cd macosdebloater-scripts/

 chmod 777 macosdebloater.sh

 ./macosdebloater.sh

-And after it finishes, you need to reboot.
+# You are all done!
+After it finishes, you need to reboot.
 You now have a debloated MacOS system!

-Features
+# Features

 Removes Notes, iTunes, App Store, Safari, Reminders, Calculator, Calendar, Find My, and all of the extra apps most people don't need/use.